 Branding matters not just for vanity or for aesthetic reasons.
 It matters because the business paradigm has shifted (and continues to shift).
 Old channels of communication aren’t as effective as they once were, people’s expectations have changed, and as a result the walls between businesses and people are breaking down.
 Transparency, trust, and connection are the secrets to longevity—and it’s difficult to cultivate those without a brand.

-5 Reasons a Brand Strategy Is the Secret to Success
+5 Reasons Why You Need to Build a Brand Strategy

 Building a brand takes work, but it has a tremendous payoff, now and later.
 From being able to charge premium prices to cultivating loyalty, here are the key ways in which having a brand helps your business.